mahima14/docker-tensorflow-opencv/README.md

 # docker-tensorflow-opencv
-Docker image with Tensorflow and OpenCV, using python2.
+Docker image with Tensorflow and OpenCV.